 - PRESSURE REGULATOR: Pressure-control technology for consistent performance, even in...

 Another way to boil water when camping is to use a propane camp stove.
-These are very popular, and they are often used by people who enjoy camping from a car, truck, or SVU.
+These are very popular and often used by people who enjoy camping in a car, truck, or SVU.

-Many of the popular models are equipped with two or three burners, which is great if you’re cooking for an entire group of people since you can cook and boil water simultaneously.
+Many popular models are equipped with two or three burners, which is great if you cook for an entire group since you can cook and boil water simultaneously.

 A propane camp stove is easy to set up and use.
 You just attach the gas canister to the bottom of the stove and press the ignition switch.

 Some models require a flame to light the stove, but some come with auto-ignition.

 Once it’s lit, one of the best features is turning on the heat control dial to find the right temperature for your boiling water needs.